esamattis/blog/source/_posts/2013-03-25-asynchronous-module-loading-with-browserify.markdown

 ## Background

-Basically asynchronous module loading can be done just by creating multiple bundles with Browserify loading them with a script loader of your choosing.
+Basically asynchronous module loading can be done just by creating multiple bundles with Browserify and loading them with a script loader of your choosing.
 There is one in [jQuery][getscript] or if you don't like jQuery there [are][$script.js] [quite][yepnope] [a][head.js] [few][lab.js]
 [standalone][lazyload] [ones][basket.js] [out][modern] there.